Speak Up When You're Down

 - thoughts of harming the baby or herself

 Family and friends may feel upset by these mood changes; in fact, they may notice that there is a problem even before the new mom does.
 They can help by being patient and supportive.
 Love and support, however, may not be enough.
 When symptoms last longer than two weeks or affect a woman's ability to enjoy her daily life, loved ones should encourage the new mother to get help right away.
-Whether symptoms are mild or severe, with proper treatment, anyone can recover from PPD.

 Treatment is available!